 Lehrstuhl für Endogene Geodynamik (Prof. Dr. Haase)

-Project Title: Immiscible sulfide melts: insights into fractionation processes of chalcophile elements in oceanic crust.
+Project title: Immiscible sulphide liquid: insights into fractionation processes of chalcophile elements in oceanic crust.

-This research project focuses on the investigation of the processes leading to these systematic differences in order to develop a better understanding of the distribution of chalcophile elements (e.g. Co, Ni, Cu, Se, Ag, Te, PGE, Au, Bi) in the oceanic lithosphere.
-For this purpose, analyses have been performed on magmatic sulfides from samples of cores from the DSPD, ODP, and IODP expeditions in combination with samples of ancient oceanic crust (e.g., Troodos ophiolite).
-These samples cover a full spectrum from peridotites to gabbros and sheeted dykes to young lavas, allowing the development of models for the global cycling of chalcophile elements throughout the oceanic lithosphere.
+In this project, we investigate how different factors (e.g., temperature, pressure and oxygen fugacity) influence the distribution of chalcophile trace elements.
+For this purpose, analyses of magmatic sulphides from drilling cores of the ODP and IODP cruises, collected seafloor samples of the SONNE cruises and samples of ancient oceanic crust (e.g., Troodos ophiolite) are performed.
+These samples cover the entire spectrum from peridotites to gabbros and sheeted dykes to young lavas, allowing the development of a model for the cycling of chalcophile elements throughout the oceanic lithosphere.

 Trace elements: LA-ICP-MS (line scans and element maps)